 Acadia Park Loop Road is a 24.5 mile moderately trafficked loop trail located near Bar Harbor, Maine that offers the chance to see wildlife and is good for all skill levels.
-The trail offers a number of activity options and is accessible from April until November.
+The trail offers a number of activity options and is best used from April until November.
 Dogs are also able to use this trail.

 Follow the official Park Loop Road in this extensive tour of all the interesting spots to stop at and explore in Acadia This 27 mile Park Loop Road will take you to some of the best highlights of the Acadia National Park.
 You will have multiple opportunities to stop and go on hikes up into the hills or along the rocky Atlantic shoreline.
 There are several beaches on this loop for you to relax at and other exciting attractions for the kids on the old roads of the park.
 Make sure you bring a camera and have a full day to experience this drive.